 As parents, it’s our job to make sure our children are being raised in the healthiest environment possible.
-One of the keys to this is ensuring they are getting the proper nutrition through their diet.
+One of the keys to this is ensuring that their diet is nutritious and healthy.
 While some kids can be picky eaters, we still need to make sure they are getting what their bodies need to grow.

 If you can’t pronounce a food ingredient on the label, it’s probably a pretty good bet that you shouldn’t be eating it.
 But do you know which ingredients you should absolutely avoid feeding your children?

-Check out this list of 7 food ingredients your children should never eat (and neither should you, for that matter):
+Check out this list of seven food ingredients your children should never eat (and neither should you, for that matter).

 1. Artificial Colors

 Did you know that 15 million pounds of artificial food dyes are used in U.S. foods each year?
-In the European Union, foods that contain artificial food dyes have warning labels that state: “may have an adverse effect on activity and attention in children.”
+In the European Union, foods that contain artificial food dyes have warning labels that state, “May have an adverse effect on activity and attention in children.”
 Yet here in the U.S., they are included in everything, including food products made for children.
-Of the food colors approved for use in the U.S., nine have been linked to a variety of health concerns, ranging from behavioral problems to allergies to cancer.
+Although nine food colors are approved for use in the U.S. by the FDA, animal studies link food dyes to a variety of health concerns, ranging from behavioral problems to allergies to cancer.